THREE SPRINGS (WA)

 (Editorial imformation Travis Franklin)

-Mostyn Franklin recalls: I was about 9 years old at the time and can remember the fatel accident that caused the end of go carting in the town.
+Mostyn Franklin recalls: I was about 9 years old at the time and can remember the fatal accident that caused the end of go karting in the town.

 Back in the mid seventee's five local residents used to tow racecars across to Morawa every meeting.
 Kees Vant Veer, John Benier, Bob Passmore, Les Owen and Derek Bairstow were all members of the Morawa Hot Rod Club.
 Towing cars after a while became a hassle, Vant Veer was a cartage contractor and had a truck but the others were forced to flat tow there cars across to Morawa or up to Geraldton, a practice the boys in blue were not to overly impressed with, In view of this the locals decided to build a venue of there own.
 The track was constructed in an old council clay pit on the Bairstow property along Midlands Rd the road between Carnamah and Three Springs.
 Gravel was carted in for the track surface and the locals were all set to go racing.
 It didn't take long before the locals got into having a few practice meetings amongst themselves.
 Before the newly formed Three Spring Speedway got to hold it's first official meeting, disaster struck the infant club.
 One day while the lads were strutting their stuff the rains came, the salt lake flooded, the speedway flooded and all got washed away.